bolderbrush10/SearchlightAssault/programmer-notes.md

 - Working sound for the spotter

+- Shadow layer cleanup:
+  I think I need to go into photoshop and make it so that any pixels from the base layer exclude pixels from the shadow layer

 - Mod compatability setting feature: \nWildcard matching possible with asterisk *

 - Think about teleporting or somehow... hiding the entities we're replacing.